Meet the Change

 Favourite Thing To Do At Work: Support groups through the fiscal hosting process on the Open Collective platform and champion minority voices working for social justice.

 Work History: Aneesa helps community groups become fiscally hosted through The Social Change Nest’s Open Collective platform.
 Before joining SCN, she worked in PR and communications and has been active in her local Amnesty International contingent.
-She holds an MSci in International Relations and Global Issues, during which she spent a year studying in Malaysia and travelling across Southeast Asia.
+She holds an MSc in International Relations and Global Issues, during which she spent a year studying in Malaysia and travelling across Southeast Asia.

 Interests Outside of Work: Aneesa loves travelling, reading, learning new languages, and loves the outdoors.
 She’s currently learning Mandarin and always looking for her next great read.